G. S. Sareen: Timberland Tires

 Introduced in November, 2014, Timberland Tires were born out of an idea between Sareen and global lifestyle brand Timberland.
-Timberland Tires is the first brand purposely designed and created with sustainability in mind.
 The tires feature a rubber formulation that is appropriate for the recycling of the tires at the end of their useful life into outsoles for Timberland shoes.

-Timberland Tires continues to receive recognition by some of the most influential organizations in the world when it comes to collaboration, innovation and sustainability.
+Timberland Tires received recognition from some of the most influential organizations in the world for collaboration, innovation and sustainability.
 In May 2016, Timberland Tires won the WGSN Futures award in the category of Sustainable Design.
 Timberland Tires were also finalists of the 2016 Guardian Awards and also shortlisted as one of the finalists for the Institute for Scrap Recycling Industries (ISRI) 2016 Design for Recycling Award.